Odin94/Progeny-vtm-v5-character-creator/README.md

 * Give people a way to give feedback

 * Ask for feedback in VtM spaces
+  * Fix layout for different screens (eg. 1920 x 1080 - or 1536x864?) - often cuts things off
   * Add more recent predator types
+  * It would be nice if the app recognized if I already had a merit from the predator type and mark it as such.
+  * Randomized name, ambition, desire etc
+  * Change BANE_SEVERITY to "1 (bane severity)" (otherwise people assume its a variable that failed to populate)

 * Add rituals for blood sorcery
 * Fix: Setting Specialites, then going back and setting new specialties keeps the old ones